courtois-neuromod/anat.atlases/README.md

 ---------------------------------
 ### 2. Subject-specific custom parcellations

 Individual ROI masks and parcellations in native subject space are saved under ``./tpl-sub0*T1w`` for each subject.
 The scripts used to produce most custom masks and atlases can be found [here](https://github.com/courtois-neuromod/cneuromod_extract_tseries/tree/main/timeseries/masks).
-Available files include:<br><br>
+Available parcellations include:<br><br>

 **2.1 Individual grey matter masks**